Just Traveling Thru

 Yellowstone Bison Herds

 There were a number of Bison herds in Yellowstone, and none of these guys seemed to feel the cold like we did!
 The bison pretty much wandered where ever they wanted to, including sometimes marching down the center of the road.
-The snocat driver told us that they were required to pull over and park on the side until the bisons would finish walking by, or the bison would take offence and attempt to put a horn into the snocat!
+The Snowcat driver told us that they were required to pull over and park on the side until the bisons would finish walking by, or the bison would take offence and attempt to put a horn into the Snowcat!

 Quick Facts: An estimated 20 to 30 million bison once dominated the North American landscape from the Appalachians to the Rockies, from the Gulf Coast to Alaska.
 Habitat loss and unregulated shooting reduced the population to just 1,091 by 1889.
 Today, approximately 500,000 bison live across North America, including approximately 5,000 in Yellowstone Park.